Easter: The Resurrected Body of Christ

 Prior to becoming a US citizen I lived in Montreal, Canada, where I immigrated when I was five years old.
 Later, in my mid-thirties, I moved to Los Angeles where I found a similar attitude: Northern Californians look down on southern dwellers, especially citizens of Los Angeles.

 When I was living in Montreal I noticed a similar characteristic about Canadians: They felt superior to Americans.
 This feeling was mostly shared among colonizing English-speaking Canadians, due in part to their hereditary loyalty to the British Crown.
-As far as I know Americans consider Canadians as well-mannered lefties to the north whose leadership is still loyal to British crown.
+Until recently, Americans considered Canadians as well-mannered Liberals to the north.
+Attitudes have changed due to concerns that Ottawa is lax in controlling the flow of undocumented immigrants crossing the southern border and alleged traffic of fentanyl.

 In the US, there is a historical resonance about north~south rivalry dating back to the Civil War.
 Today this rivalry could be described as the axis of San Francisco~Sacramento, Chicago and New York city looking down to south central America.